Skip to content

 Two people point at the exterior of a house, looking up.

 Everyone in our community should be able to live in an energy-efficient home.
 Our programs offer energy efficiency services to all customers of Minnesota Power and Comfort Systems in Duluth, but give special assistance to households that cannot afford to keep their homes adequately warm at a reasonable cost.
+A home assessment is the first step towards making your home energy efficient, improve your indoor air quality, and lower your utility bills.

 Home Assessments